openproxy/openproxy-chrome-extension/readme.md

     cd openproxy-chrome-extension
     npm install # this will install all required dependencies

-    grunt # for "live" unpacked version
-    grunt unpacked # for unpacked version
-    grunt pack # for CRX
+    grunt # for a "live" unpacked version grunt unpacked # for the unpacked version grunt pack # for the CRX

 ## License